Degree of Bachelor of Science (BSc with distinction)

 1995-2000 Practising barrister, Dublin and Eastern Circuit

-As a print journalist, I worked in Ireland and England for national and provincial titles.
-As a broadcast journalist, I worked in news and programmes on stations in Ireland and Britain.
-I presented a series for the ITV network in Britain, freelanced for BBC radio and worked for 20 years for the Irish national broadcasting network, Raidió Teilifís Éireann, as a radio and TV reporter, sub-editor and senior correspondent.
-Most recently, I worked for 13 years in a senior editorial role for Ireland’s award-winning business newspaper, The Sunday Business Post.
+As a print journalist, I worked in Ireland and England for national and provincial titles and, as a broadcast journalist, I worked in news and programmes.
+I presented a series for the ITV network in Britain, freelanced for BBC radio and worked for 22 years for the Irish national broadcasting network, Raidió Teilifís Éireann, as a radio and TV reporter, sub-editor and senior correspondent.
+Subsequently, I practised for five years as a barrister and was then invited to work in a senior editorial role for Ireland’s award-winning business newspaper, The Sunday Business Post.

-As religious affairs correspondent for RTÉ, I was awarded the Silver Medal of the Order of Malta (and I remain a supporter of the ousted Grand Master, Fra' Andrew Festing!)
+As religious affairs correspondent for RTÉ, I was awarded the Silver Medal of the Order of Malta.
 As the first legal affairs correspondent for RTÉ, I was the author of a report on televising the courts, and the first journalist to broadcast pictures of sitting courts in Ireland.
 I was called to the Irish Bar in 1995.
-In five years as a practising barrister, I appeared in all the courts of Ireland, from the District to the Supreme, and was instructed in a number of seminal cases, including the first High Court divorce under the statute and the first marital rape case.
+In five years as a practising barrister, I appeared in all the then-existing courts of Ireland, from the District to the Supreme, and was instructed in a number of seminal cases, including the first High Court divorce under the statute and the first marital rape case.
 I also reported important court cases for the Irish Reports, published by the Incorporated Council of Law Reporting for Ireland, and for the Irish Times Law Reports.
-I now write and edit law books and travel articles and am on the Free Legal Advice Centres roll of honour for advising at a FLAC centre for more than three years.
+I now write and edit books and travel articles and am on the Free Legal Advice Centre's roll of honour for advising at FLAC centres for more than three years.

+I’ve written a book about General Dwight D Eisenhower and his wartime driver, Irish woman Kay Summersby (also available as an ebook).
+In 2018, I prepared the tables for books on Child Law and Labour Law, and in 2019 edited the contents of a book on Refugee Law.
+My latest book (published by Clarus Press) is on Ireland’s Court of Appeal.
 I am also the author of Contempt of Parliament (Clarus Press - ISBN (PB): 978-1-905536-43-6), The High Court, A User’s Guide (Four Courts Press - second edition ISBN: 1-85182-588-6) and co-author of Divorce In Ireland (second edition ISBN: 1-904480-047).
-Family Breakdown - A Legal Guide was published in May 2014 by Clarus Press (a review in the Law Society Gazette said the book should be "compulsory reading").
+Family Breakdown - A Legal Guide was also published by Clarus Press (a review in the Law Society Gazette said the book should be “compulsory reading”).
 I also wrote The Latter Day Saints (Veritas - ISBN: 1-85390-295-0) and the e-book Mitt Romney and the Mormons, available on Amazon.
-My practitioners’ book on contempt of court, co-written with solicitor Pamela Cassidy, will hopefully be published in 2017.
-I’ve written a book about General Dwight D Eisenhower and his wartime driver, Irish woman Kay Summersby (also available as an ebook).
-My latest book (published by Clarus Press in 2017) is on Ireland's new Court of Appeal.